unclepomedev/blender_console_mirror/README.md

+# I do not recommend using this code, but I'm leaving it as a reminder of my past mistakes.

 # Console Mirror

 Redirects system console output (`stdout`/`stderr`) to a Blender Text Block for easy debugging without opening the system console window.